gruntwork-io/terraform-google-network/modules/bastion-host/README.md

 ## Can I configure access for users outside of my organization?

-Provided a user has a Google identity- such as a GCP account, or an `@gmail.com` email- you can [configure access for external users](https://cloud.google.com/compute/docs/instances/managing-instance-access#external_user) using the IAM role `roles/compute.osLoginExternalUser`
+Provided a user has a Google identity - such as a GCP account or a `@gmail.com` email, you can [configure access for external users](https://cloud.google.com/compute/docs/instances/managing-instance-access#external_user) using the IAM role `roles/compute.osLoginExternalUser`